linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 \text {P a y o f t} = \text {F o r w a r d p r i c e} - \text {s p o t p r i c e a t} \tag {2}
 $$

 To illustrate these calculations, consider a forward contract on a hypothetical stock index.
-Suppose the non-dividend-paying S&R ("Special and Rich") 500 index has a current price of  $1000 and the 6-month forward price is$ 1020.
-The holder of a long position in the S&R forward contract is obligated to pay $1020 in 6 months for one unit of the index.
-The holder of the short position is obligated to sell one unit of the index for $1020.
+Suppose the non-dividend-paying S&R ("Special and Rich") 500 index has a current price of  \$1000 and the 6-month forward price is\$ 1020.
+The holder of a long position in the S&R forward contract is obligated to pay \$1020 in 6 months for one unit of the index.
+The holder of the short position is obligated to sell one unit of the index for \$1020.
 Table 2 lists the payoff on the position for various possible future values of the index.

 # FIGURE 2